-So sad to say that the over supply of average has contributed to the "dismal brand of craft".
-This handicap in the marketplace causes makers to compete in a downward spiral for the consumer dollars.
+So sad to say that the oversupply of average has contributed to the "dismal brand of craft".
+This handicap in the marketplace causes makers to compete in a downward spiral for consumer dollars.

 But if mustard can be reinvented from ordinary to extraordinary, it might be possible to reinvent the dismal brand of craft to remarkable.